 » Development of Social Work Education in India:

 Evolution of social work education in India, Training in Social Work Education, Focus, Nature, and Content of Social Work Education.
 Fields of Social Work.
 Functions and roles of the Government and Non-Government Organizations.

 Meaning, types, features, strengths, and limitations.
 Constitutional FoundationsSalient features of Indian constitution, Preamble of constitution, composition, power, and functions of Indian constitution.

-Ideology of Sustainable and People-centered development.
-Ideology of action groups & social movements Ideology of non-government organizations.
+The ideology of Sustainable and People-centered development.
+The ideology of action groups & social movements Ideology of non-government organizations.
 Approach to Social WorkRights –Based approach, strength-based approach

 Nationalism, Feminism, Multiculturalism, Postmodernism.